Professional Relations Manager

-I love the Tulsi extract, I take this every morning as part of my meditation practice as Tulsi is said to bestow the energy of love and devotion.
-I also love using our beautiful breast balm as a powerful facial moisturizer – the scent of rose geranium is just divine!
+I love the Tulsi extract.
+I take this every morning as part of my meditation practice, as Tulsi is said to bestow the energy of love and devotion.
+I also love using our beautiful Breast Balm as a powerful facial moisturizer—the scent of rose geranium is just divine!

 When are you most likely to go out of balance and how do you bring yourself back in balance using Ayurveda?

-I am most likely to go out of balance when I take on to many activities and responsibilities.
+I am most likely to go out of balance when I take on too many activities and responsibilities.
 My vata energy can easily derange as my to-do list grows, especially during vata season.
 My most prevalent symptoms of imbalance are usually anxiousness and scattered thoughts.
 Bringing more stillness and grounding activities, foods and people into my life are the best remedy.
 Lying still on the ground with my hand over my heart really helps calm me down.
-And foods such as kitchari, warm seasonal fruits, and root veggies with spices are also wonderfully balancing.
+And foods such as kitchari, seasonal fruits, and root veggies with spices are also wonderfully balancing.
 My favorite herbal formula for managing my busy life is Stress Ease.